fcruzm95/living-dex-catalogue/README.md

 ## Hexagonal Architecture

-This app will follow the principles of hexagonal architecture.
+This app will follow the principles of hexagonal architecture just for the front end.

 - Separation of concerns
 - Dependency rule
 - Ports & Adapters
 - Interchangeability

-## Hexagonal Architecture Flow

-External Agency -> Adapter -> Port -> Core Logic -> Port -> Adapter -> Database

 ## Testing

-Domain Models will be tested thoroughly.
-Everything else comes after.
+Will try to use TDD for testing implementation.

 ## Features